Lascar (volcano): Composition

 Lascar rocks consist of andesite and dacite.
 These rocks have a composition mainly characterized as "two-pyroxene", but the old Piedras Grandes and Soncor rocks contain hornblende.
 Other minerals include anhydrite, augite, plagioclase which is also the dominant phenocryst phase in Lascar rocks, apatite, ilmenite, magnetite, olivine, orthopyroxene, phyrrotite, quartz, rhyolite in the groundmass, and spinel in inclusions.
 Dacite has more plagioclase and rhyolite.
 Additional component minerals found at Lascar include anorthite, augite bordering on diopside, bronzite, fassaite, forsterite, hypersthene, pigeonite and more.

 The rocks of Lascar belong to the calc-alkaline series.
 SiO_{2} concentrations range from 55.5 to 67.8% by weight, and the rocks have medium to large concentrations of potassium.
 The magmas are contaminated by the local crust, but not to the extent found in the Galan or Purico complex eruption products.
 The magma interacts with former salar deposits before ascending.
 The chemistry of Lascar's rocks is fairly similar to those of neighbouring Tumisa volcano.

 Magma erupted by Lascar appears to form from the mixing of mafic and more evolved magmas; the 1993 eruption deposits contain bands of different rocks.
-Specifically, basaltic andesite magma is periodically injected into a magma chamber, where crystal fractionation and mixing processes take place.
-The process happens frequently, thus the magmas are relatively unevolved; presumably, if the supply of mafic magma is steady, the products are andesitic, otherwise dacite forms.
+Specifically, basaltic andesite magma is periodically injected into a magma chamber, where crystal fractionation and mixing processes take place, with their relative contributions varying depending on magma resupply rates.
+The average magma resupply rate is high, thus the magmas are relatively unevolved; presumably, if the supply of mafic magma is steady, the products are andesitic, otherwise dacite forms.
 This origin of Lascar magmas is reflected in the textures of rocks.
 Petrologic investigations indicate that at least three components give rise to Lascar's magmas, an upper crustal one, a mantle component and an enriched component that may come either from the lower crust or the downgoing slab.
 The overall magma supply rate of Lascar is 0.02–0.03 m3/s.